-Meningococcal disease usually takes the form of a blood infection (septicaemia) or an infection of the membranes covering the brain and spinal cord (meningitis).
+Meningococcal disease usually takes the form of a blood infection () or an infection of the membranes covering the brain and spinal cord ().
 These infections can develop quickly and can cause serious illness or death.
 Early diagnosis and treatment with antibiotics are vital.
 Other less common forms of meningococcal disease include pneumonia, arthritis, epiglottitis, pericarditis and conjunctivitis.

 Meningococcal vaccines are available to protect against disease strains A, B, C, W and Y.

-The ACWY vaccine and the meningococcal B vaccine are also available for purchase and are recommended for people who are at high risk of these bacterial strains or anyone wishing to protect themselves from meningococcal disease.- see below.
+Meningococal vaccination is recommended for people who are at high risk of contracting these bacterial strains (see below) or anyone wishing to protect themselves from meningococcal disease